-6. Call the sheriff's office to make an appointment to apply for your license.
+6. Call the sheriff's office, or use a scheduling tool on the sheriff's website, to make an appointment and apply for your license.
 Most sheriffs will NOT allow walk-ins to apply.

-7. Take your documents to the sheriff's office and apply for your license.
+7. Take your documents to the sheriff's office on the scheduled day and time and apply for your license.
 As part of your application, you must:

-- Present your completed application, Certificate of Competency (or documentation of equivalent experience), and passport-sized color photo.
+- Present your completed application, Certificate of Competency (or documentation of equivalent experience), and passport-sized color photo (if needed).

 - Present a valid photo I.D., such as your driver's license.

 - Submit to having your fingerprints electronically scanned or inked and rolled onto a card.